Oil and Gas News: DOE invests in oil and gas research, crude oil exports rise

 US refinery capacity increases

 U.S. operable atmospheric crude distillation capacity on Jan.
-1 was 1.6 percent higher than at the beginning g of 2016, according to the EIA’s annual Refinery Capacity Report.
+1 was 1.6 percent higher than at the beginning of 2016, according to the EIA’s annual Refinery Capacity Report.
 This increase to 18.6 million barrels per calendar day in operable capacity was the second largest since the 2.9 percent increase from January 2012 to January 2013.

 Fossil fuels continue to dominate US energy mix